gayatribandaru/CMPE255_Team_Project_InsightfulMiners/README.md

 2. Preprocessing: Normalize the data by cleaning, tokenizing, and stemming to prepare for cross-language analysis.

-3. TF-IDF Application: Apply the TF-IDF algorithm to highlight key terms in each language, reducing the influence of common words.

-4. Topic Modeling: Use an advanced topic modeling algorithm (e.g., Latent Dirichlet Allocation) to identify topics within each language corpus.
+3. Topic Modeling: Use an advanced topic modeling algorithm (e.g., Latent Dirichlet Allocation) to identify topics within each language corpus.

-5. Cross-Language Alignment: Implement a strategy to align the topics discovered across different languages, possibly using bilingual dictionaries or machine translation.
+4. Cross-Language Alignment: Implement a strategy to align the topics discovered across different languages, possibly using bilingual dictionaries or machine translation.

-6. Evaluation: Evaluate the model's effectiveness using metrics such as coherence, perplexity, and alignment accuracy.
+5. Evaluation: Evaluate the model's effectiveness using metrics such as coherence, perplexity, and alignment accuracy.

 ### Deliverables: